DukeEnglish/mt-class/hw1.md

 This compares the alignments against human-produced alignments, computing [alignment error rate](http://aclweb.org/anthology-new/P/P00/P00-1056.pdf), which balances precision and recall.
 It will also show you the comparison in a grid.
-Look at the terrible output of this heuristic method -- it's better than chance, but not any good.
+Look at the terrible output of this heuristic method.
+It's better than chance, but not any good.
 Try training on 10,000 sentences:

     python align -n 10000 | python score-alignments